Meetings are held in the office conference room at Little Valley Elementary.

 Elections for the Community Council take place each year in August.
 This is one of the many ways that we encourage our school community to become involved in the education process.

-During the 2019-2020 school year we received approximately $84,568 from School Trust Lands.
+During the 2021-2022 school year we received approximately $94,123 from School Trust Lands.
 Our Community Council met to set the following funding priorities to support three main goals.
-The first goal, having all of our students progress at least 1 full academic year in all of their reading and writing skills, was addressed by using $18,800 to hire two part time Reading Para Professionals to support our targeted reading and writing goals in our school’s WIN Intervention program.
-The second goal, to provide quality art instruction and interaction for all students Kindergarten to 5th grade taught by a certified teacher, was met by hiring a qualified part-time art instructor at a cost of $7.600.
-The third goal, enhancing the learning experience with quality sound /voice equipment ensuring the best opportunity for hearing instruction, was addressed by using $58,000 to purchase sound/voice enhancement systems for half of our classrooms.
-We hope to place sound/voice systems in the remaining classrooms in the future.
+The first goal, having all of our students progress at least 1 full academic year in all of their reading and writing skills, was addressed by using $59,040 to hire a .5 Reading Interventionist and three part time Reading Para Professionals to support our targeted reading and writing goals in our school’s WIN Intervention program.
+The second goal, to provide quality art instruction and interaction for all students Kindergarten to 5th grade taught by a certified teacher, was met by hiring a qualified part-time art instructor at a cost of $12.000.
+The third goal, enhancing the learning experience with quality sound /voice equipment ensuring the best opportunity for hearing instruction, was addressed by using $19,406 to purchase sound/voice enhancement systems for half of our classrooms that still need them.
+The 4th goal, having all of our students progress at least 1 full academic year their math skills, was supported by using $3,677 to purchase ST Math, a computer program, to assist with Math instruction.
 If you have any questions about our Community Council and how funds are appropriated and used for Little Valley Elementary, please contact any of the members on the Community Council.
 As always, any parent is invited, and encouraged, to be a part of the Community Council meetings.

 2330 E Horseman Park Drive